emilniklas/dep-right-hand-types/proposal.md

 Although this is easy to understand, it raises two important points:

-1. Mutability is encouraged (the opposite require an increase in verbosity).
+1. Mutability is encouraged (the opposite requires an increase in verbosity).
 2. `var` is indistinguishable from a type annotation.

 ### Optional types and type inference